 Warehouse-Native Foundation

-Composable CDPs rely on your cloud data warehouse as the storage and compute layer.
+Composable CDPs rely on your cloud data warehouse as the storage and compute layer for the COLLECT and UNIFY stages.
 Customer event streams, transaction records, support tickets, and other data sources are ingested via data integration tools and modeled into unified customer profiles using SQL or transformation frameworks like dbt.

 Because the warehouse already stores behavioral, transactional, and demographic data, there’s no need to replicate everything into a separate CDP database.
 Analysts and engineers can query, join, and enrich customer data using familiar SQL workflows.